junxit/us-congress-bills-112/bill.md

     >   - **(1)** if paragraph (2) does not apply, as of the actual filing date of the patent or the application for patent; or
     >   - **(2)** if the patent or application for patent is entitled to claim a right of priority under section 119, 365(a), or 365(b), or to claim the benefit of an earlier filing date under section 120, 121, or 365(c), based upon 1 or more prior filed applications for patent, as of the filing date of the earliest such application that describes the subject matter.

+  - **(2)** *Continuity of intent under the CREATE Act* The enactment of section 102(c) of title 35, United States Code, under the preceding paragraph is done with the same intent to promote joint research activities that was expressed, including in the legislative history, through the enactment of the Cooperative Research and Technology Enhancement Act of 2004 (Public Law 108–453; the “CREATE Act”), the amendments of which are stricken by subsection (c).
+The United States Patent and Trademark Office shall administer section 102(c) of title 35, United States Code, in a manner consistent with the legislative history of the CREATE Act that was relevant to its administration by the United States Patent and Trademark Office.
-  - **(2)** *Conforming amendment* The item relating to section 102 in the table of sections for chapter 10 of title 35, United States Code, is amended to read as follows:
+  - **(2)(3)** *Conforming amendment* The item relating to section 102 in the table of sections for chapter 10 of title 35, United States Code, is amended to read as follows:
 - **(c)** *Conditions for patentability; nonobvious subject matter* Section 103 of title 35, United States Code, is amended to read as follows:
   > ## § 103.
 Conditions for patentability; nonobvious subject matter
   >